csdms/ivy/lessons/shell/finding-things.md

 $ man find
 ```
 The `man` command displays documentation for `find`,
-incuding all options and several examples,
+including all options and several examples,
 in a pager.
 The man page for `find` is quite long.
 Press `q` in the pager to quit and return to the terminal.